geniusCoderZ/unexpected/README.md

 Many yougsters simply cannot afford expensive bootcamps and story-based programming contests are next to non-existent.
 Therefore, I decided to take the initiative.
 I hope you enjoy the contest.

 # Why C++ ?
-1. Unlike other high level programming languages such as *coughs* Python, C++ is super duper crazy fast and efficient.
+1. Unlike other high level programming languages such as Python, C++ is super duper crazy fast and efficient.
 Bear in mind that C++ is a HUGE beast.
 Hence, I advise you learn C first because it's MUCH simpler.
 This can be done in a week or two just to get started and be able to participate in the contest.
 2. Working with C will teach you how computers really work.
 Once you acquire some of that knowledge, you will build C++ programs to find the answers of the 6 problems.
 This is because working with strings in C is very challenging.
 If you can do it, good for you !
 3. C++ is useful for many applications.
 Do some research to find out why.